 The Jewish mother replies, "I don't like her."

-Earlier this month I attended the annual conference of the International Society for Humor Studies (ISHS).
-Yes, there is a place where people can discuss research on humor in a serious manner, although it is probably more light hearted and fun than other conference.
+Earlier this month, I attended the annual conference of the International Society for Humor Studies (ISHS).
+Yes, there is a place where people can discuss research on humor in a serious manner, although it is probably more light-hearted and fun than other conferences.
 You get to listen to talks from almost any possible field imaginable, from linguistics, philosophy, psychology, sociology, anthropology, folklore studies, theatre and more (though we are still looking for the first physicist to present his theory of humor).

 One of the most interesting talks I attended was by Thomas Ford, a psychologist from Western Carolina University, who has studied the effects sexist and racist humor has on people, and how prejudiced attitudes combined with disparaging humor may affect one's tendency to discriminate against others.

 One of Ford's students, Mark Ferguson, along with another colleague, Chris Crandall, proposed what is called the "Normative Window Theory of Prejudice."
 Simply put, the theory suggests that we place social groups on a scale, in terms of how legitimate it is to discriminate and have prejudice attitudes against them.
 It is totally acceptable to hold prejudiced views against racists, or against kids who steal lunch money because these behaviors are condemned in our society.
 It is not acceptable to hold prejudice views or discriminate against doctors or farmers.
 This distinction between the groups is pretty clear and robust, meaning that we will always hold these clear-cut views about those groups regardless of the situation.